Mexico may accept more migrants expelled by US - KESQ

 It was a notably warm comment given that the men’s relationship has been merely transactional at best and absent the warmth and camaraderie Biden has with some other world leaders.

-López Obrador said the two also discussed “the migration issue … we agreed on addressing the causes of migration,” by generating more opportunities for people so they wouldn’t have to migrate.

-He also talked about economic integration of the nations, calling “it is a dream we can make reality, which is to unite all the countries of the Americas.”

 On his way to Mexico, Biden stopped in El Paso, Texas, for four hours — his first trip to the border as president and the longest he’s spent along the U.S-Mexico line.
-The visit was highly controlled and seemed designed to showcase a smooth operation to process migrants entering legally, weed out smuggled contraband and humanely treat those who’ve entered illegally.
-That would create a counter-narrative to Republicans’ claims of a crisis situation equivalent to an open border.
+The visit was highly controlled and seemed designed to counter Republican claims of a crisis situation by showcasing a smooth operation to process migrants entering legally, weed out smuggled contraband and humanely treat those who’ve entered illegally.

-But it was likely to do little to quell critics from both sides, including immigrant advocates who accuse the Democratic president of establishing cruel policies not unlike those of his hard-line predecessor, Republican Donald Trump.
+But the trip was likely to do little to quell critics from both sides, including immigrant advocates who accuse the Democratic president of establishing cruel policies not unlike those of his hardline predecessor, Republican Donald Trump.

 López Obrador will formally welcome Biden at the Palacio Nacional later Monday, the first time since 2014 that Mexico has hosted a U.S. president.
 The two leaders will meet together ahead of a private dinner for all three leaders and their wives.
 Biden and Trudeau will hold their own talks Tuesday, and then the three leaders will gather for the main summit discussions.